tdietel/trdpid/py_datatools/README.md

 # Python ALICE TRD data tools

-This package provides code to extract named datasets with specifiable filters from pythonDict files.
+This package provides code to extract and handle named datasets with specifiable filters from pythonDict files.

 ## Getting Started